seanbaxter/circle/peg_dsl/peg_dsl.md

 }
 ```

 We can write functions in this calc3 grammar, and evaluate them as normal expressions by calling `peg_dsl_eval`.
-The identifiers x and y in the DSL match the IDENTIFIER EBNF rule. `peg_dsl_eval` is an expression macro, which gets expanded in the scope of the calling expression.
+The identifiers x and y in the DSL match the IDENTIFIER rule. `peg_dsl_eval` is an expression macro, which gets expanded in the scope of the calling expression.
 When it encounters these IDENTIFIER nodes, it can perform name lookup and match them with the corresponding function parameters.
 This demonstrates the integration of the hosting C++ and the hosted DSL--we can use the scripting language qualities of Circle to freely pass information between the two systems.

 ```cpp
 template<typename node_t>